 Prepare for shipping.

-Field Measurements and Records: All information associated with the sampling event must be recorded in the appropriate field sheets or field notebook using indelible pens.
+Documentation: All information associated with the sampling event must be recorded in the appropriate field sheets or field notebook using indelible pens.
 These records are the required minimum:

 Names of field personnel, date, time, waterbody name and type (river, lake, estuary), tide cycle (if applicable), site location (latitude/longitude) and weather conditions.